primer/react/contributing.md

 ### Components
 1. We use [emotion] to style our components, and [emotion-theming] as the theme provider.
-1. We use most of the "conventional" style functions from [styled-system].
+1. We use style functions from [styled-system] whenever possible, and styled-systems' `style()` function to create new ones.
-1. We use [system-components] as the foundation for [abstract components](#abstract-components) (those with only [system props](#system-props)).
+1. We use [system-components] to reduce the amount of boilerplate needed to implement styled-system functions.

-Check the [component patterns](#component-patterns) for more information about how we structure different types of components.

 ## Component patterns
-With a couple of exceptions, all components should be created with the `withSystemProps()` function from `src/system-props.js`.
-This function takes a component-ish first value as its first argument, and an array of [system props](#system-props) as the second:
+With a couple of exceptions, all components should be created by the `withSystemProps()` function from `src/system-props.js`.
+This function takes a "component-ish" value as its first argument, and an array of [system props](#system-props) as the second:

 ```jsx
 import {withSystemProps, POSITION} from './system-props'